After we made that lovely empanada dough we off course have to make a great empanada recipe with it.

 - Fork – You can use a fork and press the edges of the dough to seal it together

-- Fold the edges – Lastly you can fold the edges and turn the edge over to close it
+- Fold the edges – Lastly, you can fold the edges and turn the edge over by hand to close it

 Looking for a tasty beef empanada recipe?
 Try these easy empanadas that you can make with homemade empanada dough, beef, veggies and more.